alibaba/VideoMV/README.md

 - Remove the background of test image use [Background-Remover](https://www.remove.bg/) instead of rembg to get a better result.
 The artifacts of segmentation mask will influence the quality of multi-view generation results.

+## Future Works

+- Dense View Large Reconstruction Model.

+- More general and high-quality Text-to-MV using better Video Diffusion Model(like HiGen) and novel finetuning techniques.

 ## Acknowledgement

 This work is built on many amazing research works and open-source projects: